GreenMind has written extensively about style, especially shoes. This guide shows how men can stay stylish without going broke.

-The Top Ten Casual Shoes: a Quick and Easy Guide
+The Top Ten Casual Shoes: A Quick and Easy Guide

 This guide draws together the top ten men's casual shoes based on a combination of personal experience, online reviews, style, and comfort.
 These shoes are designed for everyday wear and are, by definition, not meant for most work environments.
 They are also mostly warm-weather or indoor shoes.
 As a man who doesn't spend 24 hours a day at work, but still wants to look good and feel comfortable even when I'm rolling casual, these are the shoes that I would choose because they have the qualities and the style that I look for.
 I hope this guide leads you to that perfect pair of kick-back kicks.

-Number 10: Crocs Santa Cruz 2 Luxe Loafer
+Top Choice: Crocs Santa Cruz 2 Luxe Loafer

 - Soft footbed, with memory foam pillows on top of "Croslite" foam base